 - The following fruits and vegetables:

-- Citrus fruit and anything too acidic (This includes oranges/lemons/limes/grapefruit and also pomegranates, tomatoes)
+- Citrus fruit and anything too acidic (This includes oranges, lemons, limes, grapefruit, and also pomegranates and tomatoes)

-- dried fruit and vegetables (these can be hard to chew and digest, which may cause an upset stomach)
+- Dried fruit and vegetables (These are hard to chew and digest, which may cause an upset stomach)